-The purpose of the Internal Audit procedure is to describe the method used at PUG to verify conformance to the Operational Plan and to the Drinking Water Quality Management System.
-Internal auditing is also a tool to be used to be proactive and continually improve the water quality management system.
+The purpose of the Internal Audit procedure is to describe the method used at the City of Peterborough Water Services to verify conformance to the Operational Plan and to the Drinking Water Quality Management System.
+Internal auditing is also a tool to be used to be initiative-taking and continually improve the water quality management system.